zerosith/mobiquitySolution/readme.md

 Hello developer here are the instructions to run the solition for the mobiquity inc challenge

+  - Rationale
   - Run the code
   - Edit input file
   - Run the tests

 You will see two folders: *packerSolution* and *packerSolutionTest*.

 *packerSolution* is the solution to the challenge, this maven project creates the **packerSolution-0.1.jar** library file

 packerSolution requires [maven](https://maven.apache.org)  to run.

+### Rationale

+The approach used for the solution was a dynamic programming technique.
+In order to obtain the values of the items and the weights of the items Some string manipulation was needed.

+After obtaining the data in the Array data structure, a 2-dimensional array is created To store the possible values of the sum of the values of the different items in each test case.

 ### Run the Code